onmyodev/MinimalistFlex/README.md

 # MinimalistFlex
-MinimalistFlex is an elegant, easy to use theme that aims to provide a smooth user experience.
+MinimalistFlex is an elegant, resposive, and easy to use theme focused on blogging.

 ## Description
 MinimalistFlex is a well designed theme that provides as